Homeshare International is governed by a group of trustees who are invited to serve by the Board.

 Elizabeth took over the running of HI in 2007 when our late founder, Nan Maitland, retired.
 She now serves as the Vice Chair of the Board of Trutees.
 With a background in the voluntary sector, Elizabeth ran the medical research charity Research into Ageing and merged it with Help the Aged (now Age UK).
 She was awarded the OBE for services to medical research and has two honorary doctorates.
-As well as running HI, she chairs the board of trustees of the Creative Dementia Arts Network, is a member of the board of the Witney Educational Foundation and she is a genealogist.
+She also chairs the board of trustees of the Creative Dementia Arts Network, is a member of the board of the Witney Educational Foundation and she is a genealogist.

 Estelle de Saint-Bon, President, ensemble2générations, France